Tie-breaking in self interest cumulative subtraction games: Introduction

-\endgroup The Penguin narrative will be revisited in the Appendix.
 Let us outline the content of this paper.
 In Section~\ref{sec:2} we generalize the outcome function to four deterministic tie-breaking pairs and explain the road map to the main theorem for two-action rulesets.
 In Section~\ref{sec:main}, we prove the main theorem, Theorem~\ref{thm:main}, via a few lemmas, highlighting first player advantage, greedy play vs. sacrifice, tie-breaking monotonicity and more.
-In Section~\ref{sec:FvFvAvA}, we outline a follow up project with several structurally detailed conjectures concerning FvF vs AvA (those are the conjectures that motivated this study), while in Section~\ref{sec:AvAvZs}, we outline some conjectures by instead comparing AvA with zero-sum play.
-In Section~\ref{sec:future} we discuss further open problems, and in Section~\ref{sec:related}, we mention some related work.
+In Section~\ref{sec:FvFvAvA}, we outline a follow-up project with several structurally detailed conjectures concerning FvF vs AvA (those are the conjectures that motivated this study), while in Section~\ref{sec:AvAvZs}, we outline some conjectures by instead comparing AvA with zero-sum play.
+In Section~\ref{sec:future}, we discuss further open problems, and in Section~\ref{sec:related}, we mention some related work.
 Finally, in the Appendix (page \pageref{sec:unidev}), we illustrate how cases where $|S|>2$ can differ from two action rulesets, in globally counter intuitive ways.